PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim barely said anything, a slight disapproval for a greeting.

-But Tom answered eagerly, “Hello.”.
-She was pleased for a new friend.
+But Tom answered eagerly, “Hello.”; she was pleased for a new friend.
 “We’re from The Forest.“.
 She pointed north to explain.

 “Oh.” said the boy as if he was interested.
-“The Forest.” he nodded, and a pause brewed.
+“The Forest.” he nodded agreeing, and a pause brewed.

 “What you come down here for?” he asked.